 According to Hagerty’s valuation tools, all the money for a 1985 380SL in #1/Concours condition is $28,200, with a more typical #3/Good car going for $13,600.
 There is decent club support for the 380SL, as there is for almost all Mercedes-Benz’s.
 380SLs maintain a substantial presence in the Hemming’s Motor News classifieds and on eBay Motors.
 As I write this in September 2017, there are 66 advertised on Hemmings, including 14 of the 1985 models.

 Make mine Astral Silver Metallic, please.
-Dealer advertising image courtesy of Alden Jewell, linked from Flickr.
+Dealer advertising image courtesy of Alden Jewell.

 The Chrysler LeBaron convertible was a mid-year introduction, becoming available in the spring of 1982.
-It was the first factory convertible available for sale in the United States since the 1976 Cadillac Eldorado.
+It was the first factory convertible from an American manufacturer available for sale in the United States since the 1976 Cadillac Eldorado.

-Two-door LeBaron coupes were heavily modified by Cars & Concepts in Brighton, Michigan on their way to becoming convertibles—the process included 32 steps.
+Cars & Concepts in Brighton, Michigan heavily modified two-door LeBaron coupes on their way to becoming convertibles—the process included 32 steps.
 They installed a boxed-in backbone along the center of the car and welded a three-piece windshield header to the A-pillars.
 Next, Cars & Concepts installed new door glass and added door wedges.
 Finally, they added a new fiberglass panel to hold the rather small rear seats and mounted the convertible motor on the floor pan behind the rear bulkhead.

 The convertible top itself had a plastic rear window and broad rear quarter panels; Car and Driver wrote that this created “a sort of Conestoga-wagon effect.”
 The top was actuated from a button on the console, and a padded top boot snapped into place when the top was lowered.

-A K 2.2-liter inline four with a two-barrel Holley carburetor producing 84 bhp was the base engine.
-A two-barrel carbureted Mitsubishi G54B 2.6-liter inline four with 92 bhp and 20 additional ft-lbs of torque was available for an added $171.
+A K 2.2 liter/135 ci inline four with a two-barrel Holley carburetor producing 84 bhp was the base engine.
+A two-barrel carburetted Mitsubishi G54B 2.6-liter inline four with 92 bhp and 20 additional ft-lbs of torque was available for an added $171.
 Both engines were paired with a TorqueFlite three-speed automatic transmission.
 Mileage with the base engine was 25 city/36 highway by the standards of the day.
 The optional engine was rated at 23 city/31 highway and brought the 0-60 time down from about 17 (aargh!) seconds to about 15 seconds.

-The LeBaron convertible’s base price was $11,698 (about $28,900 in today’s dollars and about 44% more than a LeBaron coupe).
-For that money, you got dual outside mirrors (actually taken from the Dodge Omni 024), power brakes, power steering, and P185/70R14 whitewall tires.
+The LeBaron convertible’s base price was $11,698 (about $31,200 in today’s dollars and about 44% more than the 1982 LeBaron coupe).
+For that money, you got dual outside mirrors (actually taken from the Dodge Omni 024), power brakes, power steering, and P185/70R14 whitewall tires (a size still readily available, though finding whitewalls might be tough) on 14-inch wheels.
 Inside you got vinyl bucket seats with a folding center armrest, digital clock, and an AM radio.
-76% of convertible drivers moved up to Medallion trim, which boosted the price to $13,998 (about $34,600 in 2015 dollars) and added halogen headlamps, better gauges, and snazzier wheel covers.
+76% of convertible drivers moved up to Medallion trim, which boosted the price to $13,998 (about $37,400 in 2018 dollars) and added halogen headlamps, better gauges, and snazzier wheel covers.

-These convertibles also started Chrysler’s long traditionof making convertibles that might occasionally be sporty but were not sports cars—a market niche they exited only a couple of years ago with the demise of the Chrysler 200 convertible.
+These convertibles also started Chrysler’s long traditionof making convertibles that might occasionally be sporty but were not sports cars—a market niche they exited in 2014 with the demise of the Chrysler 200 convertible.

 I still like what Chrysler was trying to do, and I appreciate how these cars look, at least with the top down.
 Make mine Mahogany Metallic, please, with the Mark Cross package.